If you're overwhelmed with debt, there's still hope. Our automated software will help you resolve your debt and move forward.

 4. Get a debt settlement agreement signed by both parties and send your payment.

-4. Ignore all communications from Resurgent Capital.
+4. Do not ignore communications from Resurgent Capital

 Avoiding communications and failing to respond to a debt collector like Resurgent Capital is a terrible idea, and Resurgent Capital won't just disappear.